The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Meshless Finite Mass

 The main difference of \textsc{OpenGadget3} compared to \textsc{gizmo} is that fluxes are by default calculated using an iterative, exact Riemann solver compared to an approximate HLLC Riemann solver used in \textsc{gizmo}, with an exact Riemann solver only used as fallback.

+In comparison to \textsc{pkdgrav-3} \citep{AlonsoAsensio+2023}, the energy-entropy switch and the implementation of how to deal with anisotropic particle distributions is different and more similar to \textsc{gizmo}.

-In addition, there are a few minor differences such as the second-order correction in Eqn.~(\ref{eq:mfm_energy_conversion}) and making the pairwise limiter Lagrangian, as described in App.~\ref{app:limiters}.
+In addition, there are a few minor differences such as the second-order correction in Eqn.~(\ref{eq:mfm_energy_conversion}).
+We also made the pairwise limiter Lagrangian, as described in App.~\ref{app:limiters}, which was independently done also in \textsc{pkdgrav-3}.
 The convergence of the density calculation is slightly different between the codes.
 We follow the same implementation as for SPH in \textsc{OpenGadget3}, just replacing the mass density by the number density.
 Finally, our implementation employs a hybrid MPI-OpenMP parallelization as done for other modules of \textsc{OpenGadget3}.